 The Back of the tablet is a bit slippery.
 I find myself gripping the tablet a little tighter than usual.
 A case or skin would probably alleviate that.

 Overall, the Amazon Fire 7 Tablet with Alexa is a great device.
 I’d give it an A-.
-These meet the needs for our family and we’ll continue to purchase them as long as Amazon keeps making them.
+These meet the needs of our family and we’ll continue to purchase them as long as Amazon keeps making them.

 Thanks to Aaron, Lori, Matt, & Winston for their continued support on Patreon.
 Patrons help make this podcast possible.